sisl_toolbox.btd.DeviceGreen

 The energy and k-point is inferred from the state object as returned from scattering_state.

-The eigenchannels are the eigen states of the transmission matrix in the DOS weighted scattering states:
+The eigenchannels are the eigenstates of the transmission matrix in the DOS weighted scattering states:

 \[\begin{split}\mathbf A_{\mathfrak e_{\mathrm{from}} }(E,\mathbf k) \mathbf u_i &= 2\pi a_i \mathbf u_i \\ \mathbf t_{\mathbf u} &= \sum \langle \mathbf u | \boldsymbol\Gamma_{ \mathfrak e_{\mathrm{to}} } | \mathbf u\rangle\end{split}\]